RaubCamaioni/PyTools/README.md

 The entrypoint function must be the same name as the uploaded file.

 To upload a script, log into the webpage by clicking login (top right).
-Then go to profile (top right), click upload code, browes to file and upload.
+Then go to profile (top right), click upload code, browse to file and upload.

 All entrypoint arguments are converted to equivalent web form values.
 The currently supported arguments are: str, int, float, literal, Path